Skip to main content

 Frequently Asked Questions

-Drop Duchy is a quiz game with kids theme.
+Drop Duchy is a tactical simulation game with medieval, historical and kids themes.

 Drop Duchy is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.